 The majority of pension savings are invested in stocks and shares, which over long-term periods tend to provide better returns than cash savings.
 Most workplace schemes are ‘‘lifestyled’, which means as you approach retirement, your exposure to the stock market is reduced and your retirement savings are moved into less risky assets.
 Shares can potentially protect pension savers from inflation as the companies you invest in may be able to increase their prices in response to higher costs, for example, to grow at the same rate or higher than inflation.
 But this isn’t always the case, and inflation is a major challenge for some investments such as bonds that produce a fixed income.

 Whether or not your pension keeps up with inflation depends on the current rate and how your investments perform.
-If inflation soars, for example, your pension would have to grow by more than this amount simply to keep up with the cost of living.
-However, high inflation periods are usually relatively short term, as latest data shows.
+If inflation soared again to the levels we saw last year, for example, your pension would have to grow by more than this amount simply to keep up with the cost of living.
+However, high inflation periods are thankfully usually relatively short term.

 If your pension grew by an average of 5% a year and inflation was 4% a year, then it’d be worth £185,526 in today’s money, and you’d be able to buy more with your money than you could have with your original investment ten years ago.